BigBarza/CompressedEngineering/README.md

 - *Q: What happens if there's a different fluid in the output?*
   - A: The recipe simply won't start.

+- *Q: Is there a new cap for the blueprint crash fix?*
+  - A: Yes, 33 recipes.
+Other things usually break before it gets there.

 - *Q: These mixins look cursed.*
   - A: Mixins are like dark and forbidden magic.
 Nothing to be concerned about